-- a.
-Most parents in the society think that girls need not be educated. - b.
-Many parents consider that children should pick up the family occupation or trade and perpetuate the honour and dignity of the family.

-- c.
-Forcing the girl children to help in the household chorus of close relatives and others. - d.
-Children who run away from their homes end up as food servers or table cleaners in town restaurants.
+- i) Most parents in the society think that girls need not be educated. - ii) Many parents consider that children should pick up the family occupation or trade and perpetuate the honour and dignity of the family. - iii) Forcing the girl children to help in the household chorus of close relatives and others. - iv) Children who run away from their homes end up as food servers or table cleaners in town restaurants.